Véhicule de l'Avant Blindé: Middle East

 A total of 95 VABs were delivered to the Lebanese Army between 1981 and 1984, being extensively employed during the Lebanese Civil War, with several vehicles serving under the Shia Amal Movement militia banner after the Army's predominantly Shia 6th Infantry Brigade went over to their coreligionists in February 1984.
 After the end of the war in the 1990s, additional VABs were delivered to the Lebanese Internal Security Forces (ISF) for use in the escort and internal security roles.

+Ukraine

+As of March 2025, at least 30 VAB vehicles were visually confirmed to be destroyed during the Russian invasion of Ukraine.
+A further 13 were damaged and abandoned.

 Variants

 Variants may be 4×4 or 6×6 wheels, the 6×6 yielding a 10% increase in cost.
 The French military only uses 4-wheel versions, while export versions mainly are 6×6s.

 The following VAB variants are/were made: